bsztanyik/ai-management-course-2025/readme.md

 ## Glossary

+- **ABAC (Attribute-Based Access Control)**: Access control strategy based on attributes (user, resource, environment) rather than just roles.
+Allows fine-grained, dynamic permissions (e.g., "User in Dept X can view Document Y if time is 9-5").

 - **Agent / Agentic orchestration**: An LLM-driven system that can plan multi-step work and call tools (e.g., APIs) to achieve a goal.
 Powerful, but riskier because mistakes can become **actions**, not just wrong text.

 - **ANN (Approximate Nearest Neighbor) search**: Fast “good enough” similarity search used by vector databases to retrieve the closest embedding vectors without scanning everything.

+- **AuthN (Authentication) / AuthZ (Authorization)**:
+  - **AuthN**: Verifying *who* you are (login, MFA).
+  - **AuthZ**: Verifying *what* you can do (permissions, scopes).
+  Often confused but distinct concepts in security boundaries.

+- **BPM (Business Process Management) / RPA (Robotic Process Automation)**: Systems for automating business workflows.
+BPM handles end-to-end processes, while RPA automates specific repetitive tasks (like clicking buttons or moving files).

+- **CI/CD (Continuous Integration / Continuous Deployment)**: The modern software engineering practice of automating the testing and deployment of code changes.

 - **Context window**: The maximum amount of text (tokens) a model can consider at once (prompt + retrieved context + conversation + tool outputs).
 If key info doesn’t fit, the model can’t "see" it.

 - **Context engineering**: The discipline of deciding **what** goes into the context window, **when**, and **why** (retrieve, trim, summarize, structure, and version prompts/context to balance quality, cost, and risk).

+- **DAG (Directed Acyclic Graph)**: A workflow where steps flow in one direction (no loops).
+Used to ensure processes like data pipelines or document processing have a clear start and end.

 - **DPIA (Data Protection Impact Assessment)**: A GDPR process to assess and reduce privacy risks when processing personal data in higher-risk scenarios.

+- **DTO (Data Transfer Object)**: A structured "container" used to send data between systems (e.g., ensuring an API receives exactly the fields it expects).

 - **Embeddings**: Numeric vector representations of text (or other data) where "similar meaning" tends to be closer in vector space.
 Used for retrieval (RAG), clustering, and semantic search.